-Sophomore Antara Sen, a physics major at Ithaca College, conducted research with NASA over the last nine months, findings that will be published in a paper she is co-authoring.
+Sophomore Antara Sen, a physics major at Ithaca College, conducted research with NASA over the last nine months, findings that will be published in a paper they are co-authoring.

 The paper is tentatively called “Spectral Effects of Varying Texture and Composition in Two-Component Mudpie Simulations: Insights for Asteroid (101955) Bennu.”
 The research is part of OSIRIS-REx, a mission that involves sending an aircraft to an asteroid named Bennu to collect a sample of the asteroid’s surface and analyze it.
 The OSIRIS-REx aircraft first launched Sept.
 8, 2016, from the Cape Canaveral Air Force Station in Florida and reached Bennu in 2018.
 The researchers are planning for the aircraft to return with the samples in 2023.

 Beth Ellen Clark Joseph, professor and chair of the Department of Physics and Astronomy, has worked on the mission since 2009 and has collaborated with students in the past.

 Contributing writer Deena Houissa spoke with Sen about their experience working with NASA.